 With so many hot springs to check out in Iceland, it can be hard to figure out which ones to visit.

-For some guidance to help you decide whether to visit Hrunalaug or not, below are some of the pool’s highlights and lowlights.
+To help you decide whether it’s worth visiting Hrunalaug, below are the hot spring’s highlights and lowlights.

 Here are some of the best things about the Ha Giang Loop: